Moduli of abelian surfaces, symmetric theta structures and theta characteristics: The arithmetic groups for moduli of abelian surfaces with symmetric theta structure

 \subsubsection{The intermediate case.}

 Let us now come to the intermediate type.
-By this we mean polarizations where $d_1$ is odd and $d_2$ is even.\\ Following as usual Theorem \ref{symmetry}, we have four symmetric line bundles inside the equivalence class of the polarization that admit a symmetric theta structure.
-Each of them admits $4$ symmetric theta-structures that induce a given level structure.
-In fact (see Remark \ref{remsymmetry}) the $4$ symmetric line bundles correspond to the half-integer characteristics associated to the elements of the quotient
+By this we mean polarizations where $d_1$ is odd and $d_2$ is even.
+Following as usual Theorem \ref{symmetry}, we have four symmetric line bundles inside the equivalence class of the polarization that admits a symmetric theta structure.
+Each of them admits four symmetric theta-structures that induce a given level structure.
+In fact (see Remark \ref{remsymmetry}) the $4$ symmetric line bundles correspond to elements of the quotient

 \begin{Lemma} Among the symmetric line bundles of the set (\ref{restrizia}), there are $3$ inducing an even quadratic form and $1$ an even form. \end{Lemma} \begin{proof} In order to show this it is enough to consider and abelian surface $A=E_1 \times E_2$, with $E_1$ an odd $d_1$-polarized elliptic curve and $E_2$ a second elliptic curve with an even $d_2$-polarization.
-This is a specialization of the general case, and clearly the quotient mods out the $2$-torsion points of the second elliptic curve and the claim follows. \end{proof} On the other (see Remark \ref{remsymmetry}) hand the $4$ symmetric theta-structures corresponding to a given level structure correspond to the points of $(K(L)\cap A[2])$.
+This is a specialization of the general case, and clearly the quotient mods out the $2$-torsion points of the second elliptic curve and the claim follows. \end{proof} On the other hand (see Remark \ref{remsymmetry}) the $4$ symmetric theta-structures inducing a given level structure correspond to the points of $(K(L)\cap A[2])$.
 It is easy to see that this subgroup is isomorphic once again to $\Z/2\Z \times \Z/2\Z.$ Our goal is then to construct moduli spaces for the datum of a symmetric line bundle representing the polarization plus the choice of a compatible symmetric theta structure.
 Of course, because of Lemma \ref{parity}, we will need to consider two different moduli spaces according to the parity of the theta characteristic.
-In order to do this, we first need to give a couple of accessory definitions.\\ Note that the rank two subgroup $K(L)\cap A[2]\subset A[2]$ induces a decomposition of $A[2]$ as $(K(L)\cap A[2] )\times(A[2]/(K(L)\cap A[2]))$.
-Of course both groups are isomorphic to $(\Z/2\Z)^2$, and in the construction of the arithmetic group we will want to distinguish the action of the group on each one.
-The action of the group will basically imitate the odd case on $A[2]/(K(L)\cap A[2])$ and the even case on $K(L)\cap A[2]$.
-The reason is once again the exact sequence of Lemma \ref{symsequenza}.
-Here one copy of $(\Z/2\Z)^2\subset C_{\imath^D}$ comes from $A[2]\cap K(L)$ and operates transitively on the 4 symmetric theta structures.
-The second copy of $(\Z/2\Z)^2$ lifts up from $Sp(D)$ and it operates on the four symmetric line bundles (admitting a symmetric theta structure) preserving the parity.